Hiking with an artificial joint – The gentle sport for more quality of life

 Different routes are suitable depending on the fitness level:

-• Moderate: Gentle inclines with well-secured paths.
+• Medium: Gentle inclines with well-paved paths.

 Case reports from those affected